challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 Although the official mentorship has ended, my open-source journey is far from over.

 I plan to continue contributing to the Linux kernel, explore new subsystems, and take on increasingly challenging work.

-One day, I also hope to mentor new contributors, helping them navigate the same journey that once felt so intimidating to me.

-Open source thrives because people share knowledge.

-I hope to do the same.

 ---